jiahuiiiii/jiahuiiiii/README.md

   🤔: I’m looking for help with something that can give me motivation! 💪

-  💬: Ask me about Web scraping, Javscript, Python, databases, API, UI designs, and anything about web development.
+  💬: Ask me anything about web development.

-  😄  Pronouns: SHe/Her
+  😄  Pronouns: She/Her

   ⚡  Fun fact: I always start new projects before finishing old one. 🙃